 Additional payments are normally made for Public and Bank Holidays, Christmas Eve and New Year’s Eve.
 Live-in carers also receive free room and board with their client when on booking and return travel expenses from London Zone 1 when starting the job.

 There aren’t really any weekend live-in jobs.
-If you want to work the weekends as a carer, you may be more suited to our daily home care service.
+If you want to work the weekends as a carer, you may be more suited to our daily home care service (otherwise known as visiting care).
 There may be shorter assignments, however, under our Respite Care service.
 Find out more by calling one of our recruit team.

 Please ensure you provide the following items for your live-in care interview: